yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

 Having completely different cores counting time simultaneously inside the CPU is not pretty for this specific application.
 We can’t defeat the hybrid asymmetric nature of Intel’s design, but we managed to reduce the drift from a second per minute, to a second every 5 minutes or so.

-“Okay, this is pretty good” said Morph, but how can you go even deeper?
+"Okay, this is pretty good" said Morph, but how can you go even deeper?
 The only option left is to {{< gh-hovercard "9982" "drop to assembly." >}}

 The only optimization possible at the time is only available for 12th Gen and newer Intel CPUs; AMD has not added support for it yet.